KonstantinData/A2A-research-workflow/README.md

 of hard-coded strings, ensuring consistent behaviour across containers and environments.

+## Structured logging

+All integrations emit diagnostics through `core.utils.log_step(source, stage, details, severity=...)`.
+The helper enriches every record with the active workflow identifier, severity and variant before writing to the JSONL telemetry stream.
+Integration modules must not create their own loggers or print statements; instead they should describe the relevant event in `details` and set the severity to `"error"` or `"critical"` for failure paths.
+This keeps calendar, contacts, HubSpot and email integrations aligned with the orchestrator’s structured logging model and ensures downstream tooling receives consistent telemetry across all data sources.

 ## LIVE Setup

 1. Copy [`.env.example`](.env.example) to `.env` and fill in the credentials (SMTP/IMAP/HubSpot/Google variables see [`ops/CONFIG.md`](ops/CONFIG.md)).